Single-photon emitters in WSe$_2$: Critical role of phonons on excitation schemes and indistinguishability: Introduction

-A key element in determining both the source efficiency and the single-photon indistinguishability is the excitation scheme.
-Pumping above-band or in the \textit{p}-shell guarantees 100\% excitation of the quantum emitter (QE), however it results in poor indistinguishability due to the time-jitter effect \cite{Kiraz2004}.
-On the other hand, resonant excitation guarantees near-unity indistinguishability \cite{Somaschi2016} at the expense of a reduced efficiency, due to the cross-polarization setup which is needed to reject the pump.
+A key element in determining both the total source efficiency and the single-photon indistinguishability is the excitation scheme.
+Indeed, near-unity exciton preparation fidelity is necessary in order to obtain the maximum total efficiency.
+The latter is determined by many concurrent factors, including, among others, the state preparation fidelity, the coupling to a possible cavity mode, and the optical setup used for collection.
+Pumping in the \textit{p}-shell guarantees 100\% excitation of the quantum emitter (QE), however it results in poor indistinguishability due to the time-jitter effect \cite{Kiraz2004}.
+On the other hand, resonant excitation guarantees near-unity state preparation fidelity and indistinguishability \cite{Somaschi2016} at the expense of a reduced total efficiency, due to the cross-polarization setup which is needed to reject the pump.
 To circumvent this trade-off, near-resonant schemes such as phonon-assisted exciton preparation have been proposed and implemented \cite{Cosacchi2019, Gustin2020, Thomas2021}.
-Very recently, exciton preparation close to 100\% has been demonstrated using the two-color SUPER scheme \cite{Bracht2021, Karli2022}.
+Very recently, exciton preparation close to 100\% has been demonstrated using the two-color Swing-UP of the quantum EmitteR population (SUPER) scheme \cite{Bracht2021, Karli2022}.
 It is well-known that phonon scattering has an important influence on all of these excitation strategies \cite{Reiter2014, Luker2019, Vannucci2023}, and is crucial to understand the emission properties of QD-based emitters \cite{IlesSmith2017}.
 However, this is largely unexplored for TMD-based emitters, despite several experiments reporting evidence of strong electron-phonon coupling in WSe$_2$ \cite{Li2020, Jin2017, Chow2017}.
-Only very recently, the first experimental reports of phonon-related effects on WSe$_2$ QEs appeared in the literature \cite{Mitryakhin2023, VonHelversen2023}.
+Only very recently did the first experimental reports of phonon-related effects on WSe$_2$ QEs appear in the literature \cite{Mitryakhin2023, VonHelversen2023}.
 To this day, a quantitative theoretical description of the strength of the exciton-phonon coupling in WSe$_2$ QEs remains elusive.
 Moreover, the influence of phonons on the source figures of merit, such as the exciton preparation fidelity, the total photon efficiency, single-photon purity, and the indistinguishability requires further investigation.